-Is Oregon State Parks raising its camping rates?
+Is Oregon State Parks raising its fees?

 Why are increases needed?